Minesweeper-1/HQC-Team-Minesweeper-1/README.md

 	- Removed all inadequate comments
 	- Removed all bad statics from the classes
 	- Abstracted as much as possible all class references
-	- Separated the class logic in accordance with SRP
+	- Separated the class logic in accordance with Single Responsibility Principle
+	- All classes now conform to the Open/Closed Principle
+	- Inheritance chains conform to the Liskov Substitution Principle
+	- All interfaces conform to the Interface Segregation Principle
+	- Applied Dependency Inversion to the complex classes which have more or less a lot of class dependencies

 3. Implemented the following patterns:
    - **Creational**: